-If the experience of work is to prepare prisoners for life after release and not merely to be seen by them as forced labour, it is important that they should receive some form of remuneration for the work which they do.
+Payment for workIf the experience of work is to prepare prisoners for life after release and not merely to be seen by them as forced labour, it is important that they should receive some form of remuneration for the work which they do.
 This can be done in a variety of ways.
 One of the most creative methods is where prisoners are paid a wage equivalent to that which would be paid to a similar worker in civil society.
 They are then expected to pass on a proportion of the money to their families, in some cases to donate a proportion to some form of reparation for the offence which they committed and to save some for their release.
-One such example from the United States is given below.